 Season-long grazing and/or excessive utilization can be very detrimental to this site.
 This type of management leads to reduced vigor of the bunchgrasses and possibly bitterbrush.
 With reduced vigor, recruitment of these species declines.
-As these species decline, the plant community becomes susceptible to an increase in foothills sagebrush.
+As these species decline, the plant community becomes susceptible to an increase in foothills sagebrush and noxious and invasive plants.

 Continued improper grazing management influences fire frequency by increasing fine fuels.
-If cheatgrass and other annuals increase due to improper grazing management and they become co-dominant with Sandberg bluegrass, fires become more frequent.
+If cheatgrass increases due to improper grazing management and becomes co-dominant with Sandberg bluegrass and other annuals, fires become more frequent.

-Proper grazing management that addresses frequency, duration, and intensity of grazing over time, can also keep fine fuels from developing, thereby reducing fire frequency.
+Proper grazing management that addresses frequency, duration, and intensity of grazing, can also keep fine fuels from developing, thereby reducing fire frequency.
 This can lead to gradual increases in foothills sagebrush.
 A planned grazing system can be developed to intentionally accumulate fine fuels in preparation for a prescribed burn.
-Any brush management should be carefully planned, as a reduction in shrubs without a suitable understory of perennial grasses can increase cheatgrass which will lead to more frequent fire intervals.
+Any brush management should be carefully planned, as a reduction in shrubs without a suitable understory of perennial bunchgrasses can increase cheatgrass which will lead to more frequent fire intervals.

-Due to the non-stony soil surface, improper grazing management usually results in the development of terracettes.
+Due to the unstable soil surface, improper grazing management usually results in the development of terracettes.
 On steeper slopes massive soil erosion can occur during intense convection storms.